fubar2/toolfactory-galaxy-server/README.md

 - Out of the box login is `admin@galaxy.org` and the password is `password`
 - This is obviously insecure but convenient and easily changed at first login.
 - Change it more permanently in docker-compose.yml if you intend to use this Appliance for your own work.
-  - Please also change the admin_key from the default`fakekey` to something less well known
+  - At present, the admin_key default (`fakekey`) is hard-wired into the ToolFactory boot process, but should be changed at first login to something less well known if the appliance is exposed at all.
-  - The API key is the administrative key for the appliance Galaxy so if you are exposed on any large network, you are exposed to easy API based remote mischief until it is changed.
+  - The API key is the administrative key for the appliance Galaxy so if the Appliance is accessible on a network, it is exposed to easy API based remote mischief until a new API key is generated.
+Another good reason not to expose the Appliance anywhere.

 The container `/export` directory is mounted locally at `compose/export` .